zll-hust/zll-hust.github.io/_pages/research.md

 author_profile: true
 ---

 Benefiting from an educational background across multiple departments, I have developed broad research interests.
-In particular, I concentrate on emerging technologies in transportation, such as automated vehicles and drones.
+In particular, I concentrate on **emerging technologies in transportation**, such as automated vehicles and drones.
 My work mainly applies methods from artificial intelligence (AI) and operations research (OR) to address the challenges posed by these technologies.

 ## Automated vehicle evaluation